nhan0504/HangMan/README.md

-# Overview
+# Project Name
-- A simple console hangman game using C++
+HangMan

-- User can guess common english words and choose to replay when he or she finished a game
+A simple console hangman game where user can guess common english words and choose to replay when he or she finished a game

 # How it works
 - While user input is not valid, prompts the user to enter another letter